ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 # Chapter 1: What makes a great developer?

 So what makes a developer great?
-I have realized several attributes that are common to truly great developers.
+Here are some attributes I find common in truly great developers.

 - Passion
 - Continuous Learning